amorales187/DH150-chuyin/Assignments/assignment2.md

 2. "Walking" through the virtual museum by traveling from room to room
 3. Viewing multiple paintings from one room, in detail

-For the detailed step-by-step scenarios I included, check out the full [questionnaire](https://forms.gle/RsvqniBv2tfaro7S6).
+For the detailed step-by-step scenarios I included, here is the full [questionnaire](https://forms.gle/RsvqniBv2tfaro7S6).

-## Pilot Usability Testing for The Frick Collection Virtual Museum Tour
-Before I do a full usability test with this website, I conducted this pilot test to evaluate whether I have chosen suitable tasks and questions that address the usability issues of interest.

-For the pilot test, I used ActivePresenter to record the user and their interaction with the website.
-Because of limited access to formal testing spaces, I set up a minimalist portable test lab in my apartment consisting of my laptop, mouse, and desk.

-View the pilot test [here](https://drive.google.com/open?id=1mLQ8xWZVQ2Cs4S_AJsWJUXzzl03UD0pc).

-### Pilot Testing Process
-To get the most out of our usability testing, I needed to consider what questions to ask regarding the user's experience the website before, during, and after completing the usability test tasks.

-The questionnaire can be broken into the following segments:
+The questionnaire included the following:

-1. Informed consent
-2. Background questions
+1. Background questions
-3. Pre-test questions
+2. Pre-test questions
-4. Task Scenarios
+3. Task Scenarios
-5. Post-test questions
+4. Post-test questions
     * [System Usability Scale (SUS)](https://www.usability.gov/how-to-and-tools/methods/system-usability-scale.html)
     * [Product Satisfaction Card](https://elearn.uni-sofia.bg/pluginfile.php/55103/mod_resource/content/0/Resources/Systems_Evaluation/DesirabilityToolkit.doc)
-6. Demographic questions
+5. Demographic questions

-#### Informed Consent
-This is crucial to any research study, as it informs the user about the purpose of the testing and about their rights as a participant.

-#### Background questions
+### Background questions
-These are meant to capture any prior experiences that might influence the participant's test performance, such as previous exposure to the website or similar sites.
+These captured any prior experiences that might influence the participant's test performance, such as previous exposure to the website or similar sites.

 In this case, I asked the user whether they had visited the Frick Collection Virtual Tour site before.

-#### Pre-test questions
+### Pre-test questions
-These can help clarify the goals of the usability test, including initial impressions and whether they value the product.
+These helped clarify the goals of the usability test, including initial impressions and whether they value the product.

 Here I asked the user how easy/difficult the virtual tour interface appeared and what they thought the controls at the bottom did.

-#### Task Scenarios
+### Task Scenarios
-This is the core of the usability test.
+These were the core of the usability test.
 In this section, I focused on testing the effectiveness of the site (whether the user could complete certain tasks or not).
-Through the user's facial expressions and verbal comments, I also gleaned a bit about their satisfaction.
+Through the user's facial expressions and verbal comments, I also learned about their satisfaction.

-Based on the findings of my heuristic evaluation, I decided on these three tasks:
+Tasks:

 **1. Finding a specific painting by name**
    - In this task, I wanted to test whether the user would find it difficult to jump between the search function on the main site and the virtual tour itself